 - Chill the mixture for 30 minutes.

-- Alternatively in freezer compartment Allow to freeze and mix well every 30 minutes with a hand mixer (total duration approx. 4 hours).
-With this variant, put the mango sorbet briefly into the blender again before serving.
+Alternatively in Freezer according to instructions freeze and mix well every 30 minutes with a hand mixer (total time approx. 4 hours).
+For this variation, briefly put the mango sorbet in the blender again before serving.
 However, do not blend on too high a speed or the blender will get too warm.

 Things to know about mangos

-- Ripe mangos can be recognized by the following characteristics: a fruity-sweetish scent, the skin should yield slightly under pressure, there are small black spots on the skin
+- Ripe mangoes can be recognized by the following characteristics: a fruity-sweetish Fragrancewho Bowl should yield slightly to pressure, there are found small black spots on the shell

-- Mangoes should not be stored in the refrigerator so that they can still ripen.
-They also lose a lot of flavour when cooled.
+- Mangoes should not in the refrigerator be stored so that they can still ripen.
+In addition, they lose significant flavor when refrigerated.

-I hope this guide was helpful for you.
-Feel free to leave a comment if you need any help, have any remarks or if you just liked it.
+I hope this tutorial was helpful for you.
+Feel free to leave a comment if you need more help, have any comments, or if you just liked it.